-3 kids in car when mother killed by estranged husband in Clark County, family says
+Family: 3 kids in car when estranged husband kills mother in Clark County

-VANCOUVER, Wash. — A woman who was fatally shot by her estranged husband in an elementary-school parking lot had been sitting in the minivan with her mother and her three young children, the woman’s family said in a post on a fundraising website.
+VANCOUVER, Wash. — A woman who was fatally shot by her estranged husband in an elementary school parking lot had been sitting in the minivan with her mother and her three young children, the woman’s family said in a post on a fundraising website.

-Tiffany Hill was killed Tuesday outside Sarah J. Anderson Elementary School in Hazel Dell, and police have said the shooter, Keland Hill, killed himself a short time later after a police chase.
+Tiffany Hill was killed Tuesday outside Sarah J. Anderson Elementary School in Hazel Dell and police have said the shooter, Keland Hill, killed himself a short time later after a police chase.

-Tiffany Hill’s sister, Tabitha Ojeda, said in a GoFundMe post Wednesday that Hill’s three children were in the car and witnessed the shooting but were not physically injured.
+Tiffany Hill’s sister, Tabitha Ojeda, said in a GoFundMe post on Wednesday that Hill’s three children were in the car and witnessed the shooting but were not physically injured.
 Her mother was shot three times and has undergone multiple surgeries.
 She is expected to survive.
+No one else was injured.

 Ojeda said she and her other surviving sister will take in the three children.